 Small dental practices can be some of the smallest businesses in an area, and are often eclipsed by well-established, larger practices and giant dental corporations.
 With only one dentist, a dental assistant, a few hygienists and maybe one other staff member on the team, it’s easy to think that small dental practices can fly under the radar of hackers.

 Insight into what questions dental and medical practices should ask managed IT providers as they are searching for one.
 The checklist also dives into red flags to be on the look-out for.

 You have made the decision to go digital in your dental practice, now what?
 Navigating the field of dental practice management software can often be challenging and overwhelming.
-There are tons of options with different features: functionality, integration options, reporting, and levels of support, etc. But deciding on the right software for YOUR PRACTICE doesn’t have to be so difficult.
-Listed below are guidelines that will help you evaluate a new system in a way that maximizes your success, whether you operate out of a single office or manage multiple locations.
-By considering these 5 factors, you can comprehensively analyze your options and make the right choice for your dental practice the first time.
+There are tons of options, each with different features, functionality, integration options, reporting, levels of support, etc. But deciding on the right software for YOUR PRACTICE doesn’t have to be so difficult.
+Listed below are some guidelines that will help you evaluate dental practice management software.
+Whether you operate out of a single office or manage multiple locations, considering these 5 factors will help you maximize your success in making the right choice for your dental practice the first time.

 What is HIPAA?
 Whether you are looking to digitize your records or you’re fresh out of school, it’s important to get familiar with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) as it applies to you and your practice to avoid costly HIPAA missteps.

 For any dentist who's considering selling their dental practice, moving through the process (or even knowing where to start) may seem extremely daunting.
 But it doesn't have to be.
 Instead, selling your practice can be easier than you might expect.
 Just follow some simple, common-sense guidelines in your planning.